Broken Hill railway line

-The Broken Hill railway line is now part of the transcontinental railway from Sydney to Perth.
+The Broken Hill railway line, extending 801 km from Orange, New South Wales to Broken Hill, is now part of the transcontinental rail corridor from Sydney to Perth.

-New South Wales's first line opened from Sydney to Parramatta Junction (near Granville Station) in 1855 and was extended as the Main Western line in stages to Orange in 1877.
+The first railway line in New South Wales opened from Sydney to Parramatta Junction (near Granville station) in 1855 and was extended as the Main Western line in stages to Orange in 1877.
 The Broken Hill line branched off the Main Western line at Orange and was opened to Molong in 1885.
-It was extended to Parkes and Forbes in 1893.
-This line was extended from Parkes to Bogan Gate and Condobolin in 1898 and Roto and Trida in 1919.
+It was extended to Parkes and Forbes in 1893, and extended from Parkes to Bogan Gate and Condobolin in 1898.
+Roto and Trida were reached in 1919.